ecortesgomez/DiscreteGapStatistic/README.md

 #>     intersect, setdiff, setequal, union
 ```

-First upload libraries and lightly modify the data.
-Questions are
+Libraries are uploaded.
+Questions are lightly formatted and the
-formatted and the categories are shortened.
+categories are shortened.

 ``` r
 library(likert)